lcx366/GGTOOLS/README.md

 ## Change log

+- **1.1.7 — Apr 12,  2020**

+  - Fixed the issue that it fails to download GLDAS data under windows platform.

 - **1.1.6 — Mar 31,  2020**

   - Fixed the issue that the boundary file(defines the study area) goes across the prime meridian.
 From now on, boundary files that pass through the prime meridian are supported.